mortrpestl/code-pestle/README.md

 - compares answers of `solve()` and `model()`
 - automatically returns raw and summarized information of verdicts (including errors such as TLE and MLE)

-Do not attempt to touch the file if you're not sure what you're doing.
+Do not attempt to touch this file if you're not sure what you're doing.

-The rest of the files not in the folder tree above do not matter, but _please do not touch them_.
+The rest of the files not in the folder tree above do not matter, but _please refrain from touching them_.

 ### Final Notes